Abou2022/Professional-README-Generator/Readme/readme.md

     9. Eamil

  ## Description
-this application would help you to generate an automatic README for any of you software assiggnments
+This application accepte user input.
+When you start the application, you are the following option : View all departments, view all roles, view all employees, add department, role, an employee and update an employee role.
+If choose all department, you able to see all department.
+When you choose to view all roles, THEN you have presented with the job title, role id, the department that role belongs to, and the salary for that role.
+If you choose to view all employees, then you have presented with a formatted table showing employee data, including employee ids, first names, last names, job titles, departments, salaries, and managers that the employees report to.
+You can also add department, role, employee.
+You can also update an role.

 ## Installation
-To run the program, use the command npm i or npm install -y to install all dependencies.
+To run the program, use the command mysql to run schema, run SOURCE seeds.sql, SOURCE querly.sql and finaly run the    server node server.js to install all dependencies.

  ## Usage
- Node.js the inquirer package
+ To run this application yoiu need to run npm i to install all dependencies

 ## Contibution
-for any contribution you can email me
+NA

  ## Test
-npm test
+This application doesn't have the test

 ## License
 MIT License